 The course is delivered in multiple formats, including:

 - Small group discussions

-The Core Course extends from August to December and is valued at nine credit hours.
-In January, students begin advanced course work.
+The course extends from August to December and is valued at nine credit hours.
+Students begin advanced coursework in the latter half of the Fall semester.
 By the end of the second semester, students join a graduate program and choose a laboratory for their dissertation research.

 The Core curriculum content is comprised of three major biological themes: Proteins, Genes and Cells.